poweredgenl/smarthome/README.md

 - pfSense UPNP
 - Z-Wave JS with Z-wave JS to MQTT (for control panel)
 - Telegram notification service

+## Dashboard

+I run one of the raspberry PI's with a industrial touchscrene, which is seamless mounted on the wall.
+Cabling runs thru the walls to the PI so i have the best possible/cleaned setup.
+THe system boots with autostart on chromium in kiosk mode.
+I edited /etc/xdg/lxsession/LXDE-pi/autostart for this.

+I added: /usr/bin/chromium-browser --kiosk --disable-restore-session-state --disable-component-update http://HASSIP:8123/DASHBOARD-NAME/default_view?hide_sidebar=

+I instelled via HACS the kiosk card, which helps hiding the sidebar which i dont want to visualize.

 ## Automations